2203542-0/CS220AU-DP-2022/README.md

 ## TODO

 ### in week 10
-- [x] Finalizng more Content of each individual page
+- [x] Finalizing more Content of each individual page
 - [x] Adding pages into Github

 ## Website Brainstorming